teknowafel/statyc-py/roadmap.md

 ## In-Progress (7/30/20)
 1. Adding a page menu and an "About Me" section
+2. Adding a button at the bottom of the screen to scroll to the top

 ## Future (> 8/10/20)
 1. This could be your suggestion!
 Send your ideas in #suggestions to be voted on.
 Suggestions with a substantial amount of upvotes will be taken into consideration.